 Bank in Ireland Acquirer in Luxembourg If in quarter 1, the bank in Ireland receives let's say 10 of such bulk payments from the Acquirer in Luxembourg, the 25 cross-border threshold is not exceeded, and then the bank in Ireland has no reporting obligations.
-The Acquirer will transmit to Ireland the reports on the 300 cross-border payments a day per 10 days.
+The Acquirer will transmit to Ireland the reports on the 150 cross-border payments a day.
 If in quarter 2, the bank in Ireland received let's say 30 of such bulk payments from the Acquirer in Luxembourg, the 25 threshold is exceeded, and then the Bank in Ireland will report these 30 payments that the payee in Ireland has received from the Acquirer in Luxembourg.
-The Acquirer will transmit to Ireland the reports on the 300 cross-border payments a day per 30 days.
+The Acquirer will transmit to Ireland the reports on the 150 cross-border payments a day.